 Even if your Labradoodle ends up adjusting well to spending some time in cooler temperatures, there are a few other things you’ll want to take into consideration as you get your dog ready for winter.

 Keep coat clean and healthy

-You won’t want to bathe your dog too often during the winter, however, especially if their coat is going to be exposed to cooler air soon afterward.
-Keep in mind that water freezes at 32°F, so anything below this point could actually make your dog uncomfortably icy if they’ve been anywhere that’s wet.
+You won’t want to bathe your dog too often during the winter, however, especially if their coat will be exposed to cooler air soon afterward.
+Keep in mind that water freezes at 32°F, so anything below this point could make your dog uncomfortably icy if they’ve been anywhere, that’s wet.
 Some pet owners will brush baking soda into their dogs’ fur and then brush it back out again.
-This sort of canine dry cleaning is a better idea during the coolest times of the year.
+This sort of canine dry cleaning is a better idea during the coldest times of the year.

 Depending on how your dog takes to cold weather, you may even consider investing in a sweater.

 Although Labradoodles can withstand cold temperatures, they start to get uncomfortable around 40°F. If they have any joint inflammation, then this problem might be all the worse.
 A warm sweater might not seem like the most significant investment you’ll make in your dog’s health, but it can go a long way toward improving their wintertime comfort level.

 Make sure that any garment your dog wears fits well and doesn’t seem too tight.
 Your dog will let you know if they feel uncomfortable!